-- All clients must be open to the Rhode Island Coordinated Entry System. - In order to qualify for a security deposit/first month's rent, the client must be able to sustain the apartment moving forward.
-Proof of income is required (Equal to 4 weeks). - Proof of Utility Debt If a client is in need of utility assistance a copy of current bill must be submitted along with application. - Diversion application must be completed and signed by the applicant. - Clients must provide one form of identification: License, Providence ID card, Social Security Card or Birth Certificate (If unavailable HSCM will work with client to obtain). - A fully executed lease is required.
-Clients may not move into the unit until payment has been provided to the landlord . - Completed W-9 for the rental unit must be submitted by the landlord .
+- All clients served by CoC, CHF or ESG funds must be enrolled in the Coordinated Entry Project in order to qualify for a security deposit/first month's rent, the client must be able to sustain the apartment moving forward.
+Proof of income is required (Equal to 4 weeks) - Proof of Utility Debt If a client needs utility assistance a copy of a current bill must be submitted along with application - Housing Problem Solving application must be completed - Clients must provide one form of identification: - o License - Providence ID card - Social Security Card - o Birth Certificate

+- o If unavailable, a Housing Stabilization Case Manager will work with the client to obtain - A fully executed lease is required.
+Clients may not move into the unit until payment has been provided to the landlord. - Completed W-9 for the rental unit must be submitted by the landlord

-CES Stakeholder Roles:
+CES Stakeholder Roles

-- COC, CHF, and ESG funded agencies All COC, CHF and ESG funded agencies will assist with marketing strategies to increase awareness of the Statewide Coordinated Entry System.
+COC, CHF, and ESG funded agencies - All CoC and CHF (including ESG) funded agencies will assist with marketing strategies to increase awareness of the Statewide Coordinated Entry System.
 Marketing can include direct outreach to people on the street and other service sites, informational flyers left at service sites and public locations, announcements during COC or other community meetings, educating mainstream providers, television, social media, website, and informational helpline cards disseminated broadly through businesses and schools.
-The COC, CHF, and ESG funded agencies will affirmatively market housing and supportive services to eligible persons regardless of race, color, national origin, religion, sex, age, familial status, sexual orientation, gender identity or expression, disability or who are least likely to apply in the absence of special outreach. - Regional Assessment Entity Any staff person at a designated human services agency who has completed the required assessment training may conduct the Coordinated Entry Assessment.
-Any staff person at a designated human services agency who, on behalf of a homeless or at-risk household, conducts one or more of the aforementioned assessments carries the responsibilities of a Regional Assessment Entity as described in this manual, including but not limited to:
+The CoC and CHF (including ESG) funded agencies will affirmatively market housing and supportive services to eligible persons regardless of race, color, national origin, religion, sex, age, familial status, sexual orientation, gender identity or expression, disability or who are least likely to apply in the absence of special outreach.

+CES Assessor - Any staff person at a designated human services agency who has completed the required assessment training may conduct the Coordinated Entry Assessment.
+Any staff person at a designated human services agency who, on behalf of a homeless or at-risk household, conducts one or more of the aforementioned assessments carries the responsibilities of a CES Assessor as described in this manual, including but not limited to:

-- Submission of assessment forms in HMIS - Responding to requests by the Coordinating Entity for clarifying information - Household notification of Eligibility and Referral Decisions - Participation in case conferences - Assisting households in filing appeals - Coordinating Entity The vendor selected to serve as the Coordinating Entity is responsible for the day-to-day administration of the Statewide Coordinated Entry System, including but not limited to: - The Rhode Island Coalition to End Homelessness and Crossroads Rhode Island have been awarded the contract for the Coordinated Entry System.
-The Rhode Island Coalition to End Homelessness will manage the Statewide Placement and Prioritization housing and shelter process for all COC, CHF, and ESG funded shelter and housing projects.
-Crossroads Rhode Island will manage the Statewide Diversion for all COC, CHF, and ESG funded shelter projects.
+- Submission of assessments in HMIS - Implementing housing problem solving - Responding to requests by the CES Lead Agency for clarifying information - Household notification of Eligibility and Referral Decisions - Participation in case conferences - Assisting households with necessary documentation retrieval and submission at the request of the Housing Sponsor - Assisting households in filing appeals - Updating household data in HMIS when necessary

+CES Lead Agency - The vendor(s) selected to serve as the CES Lead Agency is responsible for the day-to-day administration of the Statewide Coordinated Entry System, including but not limited to:

+• The Rhode Island Coalition to End Homelessness and Crossroads Rhode Island have been awarded the contract for the Coordinated Entry System.
+The Rhode Island Coalition to End Homelessness will manage the Statewide Placement and Prioritization housing and shelter process for all CoC and CHF (including ESG) funded shelter and housing projects.
+Crossroads Rhode Island will manage the Statewide Housing Problem Solving for all CoC and CHF (including ESG) funded projects.